|

 Lydia Kulbida and Jim Kambrich engage viewers without pandering,

-and always manage to strike the right tone whether it’s dog-bites-man
+and always manage to strike the right tone whether its dog-bites-man

 fluff or something deadly serious.
 A class act.